 top of page

-When it comes to wiring a boat harness for your 1976 t0 2005 Mercury outboard, each wire color serves a specific function that is crucial for the proper operation of your equipment.
+When it comes to wiring a boat harness for your 1976 to 2005 Mercury outboard, each wire color serves a specific function that is crucial for the proper operation of your equipment.

-• The red wire is connected to the battery, supplying a 12V+ power source to the system.
+• RED Wire is connected to the battery, supplying a 12V+ power source to the system.

-• The yellow/red wire for the starter, allowing you to start the engine.
+• YELLOW/RED wire hooks to your starter solenoid to engage the starter, allowing you to start the engine.

-• The gray wire serves as the tach lead, providing information on the engine's revolutions per minute.
+• GRAY Wire serves as the tach lead, providing information on the engine's RPMs (revolutions per minute).

-• The black/yellow wire is associated with the lanyard or kill switch, a safety feature that stops the engine in case of an emergency.
+• BLACK/YELLOW Wire is your kill switch, turns the motor off and enables the lanyard to stops the engine in case of an emergency.

-• The tan/blue wire is linked to the temperature gauge, monitoring the temperature of the equipment to prevent overheating.
+• TAN/BLUE wire is linked to the temperature gauge, monitoring the temperature of the equipment to prevent overheating.

-• The tan wire is connected to the warning horn, alerting you to any potential overheating issues that may require you shut the motor off immediately.
+• TAN Wire is connected to the warning horn, alerting you to any potential overheating issues that may require you shut the motor off immediately.

 Understanding the purpose of each wire color is essential for rigging, troubleshooting and maintenance.